 2. Does the website have a social following?

 Most good websites are proud to display how many friends or likes they have on Facebook or how many followers they have on Twitter.
 They usually do this in the sidebar on their blog or somewhere else that’s easily seen.
+And that’s usually a good signal for you that the site is a good place to guest post.

 If you can’t see this data on their website, head over to Facebook and Twitter and search for their business name.